parryb/cis_security_hardening/REFERENCE.md

 Data type: `Enum['1', '2', 'stig']`

 The CIS Benchmark server security level.
 Higher levels include all rules of lover levels.
-Therefore level1 rules are all included in the level2 rules and stig includes level1 nd level 2 rules.
+Therefore level1 rules are all included in the level2 rules and stig includes level1 and level 2 rules.

 Default value: `'2'`